 All overnight camping in the primitive campgrounds and cabins must make reservations prior to visit.
-For reservations call the caretaker at the phone number listed below.
+For reservations text the caretaker at the phone number listed below.
 You will also be required to complete a waiver form.

 Climbing on to the stairway that leads up into the cab of the fire lookout tower is strictly prohibited.

 Hunting is not allowed on the Weogufka State Forest property.

 Horses are not allowed on any of the hiking trails on the Weogufka State Forest property.

 Items brought in must be carried out, including trash.
 There are no trash receptacles or trash pickup service available at the Weogufka State Forest.

 Cutting down live trees for campfires or any other purposes is prohibited.

 Camp fires and warming fires must be totally extinguished before leaving your camping/cooking area unattended.

 All rocks guests use to construct fire rings should be removed from the areas that are maintained by mowing.